Minnesota nice: Examples

-The tradition of social progressivism in Minnesota politics has been linked to the Minnesota Nice culture.
+Since the 1960s and 1970s and continuing into the present, Minnesota has been a leading state in refugee resettlement, which can be linked to the traditions of progressivism and generosity associated with Minnesota nice.
+Various groups, especially Hmong from Laos and Somalis, as well as large numbers of Vietnamese, Burmese, Ethiopians, Laotians, Tibetans, and Liberians, have found homes in the state, particularly in the Twin Cities.
+Since 2002, Minnesota has harbored the largest population of Somalis in North America.

 Minnesota nice was an influence on the Coen brothers movie Fargo, set in both Minnesota and neighboring North Dakota.
 A 2003 documentary about the making of the movie was entitled Minnesota Nice.

 Criticism

-Journalist and Minnesota native Michele Norris argued the phrase has "undertones of irony and despair" following the 2020 murder of George Floyd in Minneapolis.
+History professor Annette Atkins suggests that the concept is a marketing myth, emerging from the work of Howard Mohr and Garrison Keillor in the 1980s.
+These authors may have created the myth in order to make Minnesota distinctive from neighboring states like Iowa.

-One theory suggests that the concept is a marketing myth.
+Journalist and Minnesota native Michele Norris argued the phrase had acquired "undertones of irony and despair" following the 2020 murder of George Floyd in Minneapolis.